lenucksi/VevorWeatherbridge/README.md

 1. The weather station uploads data to this endpoint.
 2. The service converts units to metric or keeps imperial values depending on `UNITS`.
-3. Each value is sent to Home Assistant via its REST API as individual sensors.
+3. Each value is published to Home Assistant via MQTT, auto-discovered as a sensor, and grouped under the configured device.
 4. The endpoint returns `success` to acknowledge the update.

 ### Home Assistant Sensor Entities

-The following sensors are created or updated:
+The following sensors are created or updated and will appear under the device specified by `DEVICE_NAME`:

 *Units in parentheses assume `UNITS=metric`; values switch to imperial when `UNITS=imperial`.*